googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![A sweep gradient, from red to yellow, with start angle of 30° and an end angle of 150°.](images/colr_conic_gradient_start_stop_angles.png)

 **Figure 5.30 A sweep gradient with start angle of 30° and an end angle of 150°**

-Start and end angle values can be outside the range [0, 360), and are converted to values within that range by applying a modulus operation.
-For example, an angle -60° is treated the same as 300°.
-As a consequence, the [0, 1] range of the color line covers at most one full rotation around the center, never more.

 If the starting and ending angle are the same, a sharp color transition can occur if the colors at stop offsets 0 and 1 are different.
 This is illustrated